ucbds-infra/otter-grader/docs/workflow/executing_submissions/otter_grade.rst

 Intercell Seeding
 +++++++++++++++++

-Otter Grade also supports `intercell seeding <../../seeding.md>`_.
+Otter Grade also supports :ref:`intercell seeding <seeding>`.
 This behavior should be configured as a part of your configuration zip file.